DanHerman212/danherman212/README.md

 <font size="4">Thank you for taking the time to visit my personal GitHub Space. <br>
 <br>
 I'm a data scientist focused primarily on building production machine learning systems.<br>
 I'm in the process of building a portfolio of solutions.
-I will share as much as I can<br>
-here, where permitted.
+I will share as much as I can here, where permitted.
 <br>